 - Give the writer direct access to the customer.
 Customer-based content from second-hand sources is less compelling.

-Peer-to-peer content has instant credibility among business owners who share a common bond.
+Peer-to-peer content has instant credibility among business owners, who share a common bond—and that is especially true in these trying and fast-changing times that the pandemic has presented.
 The positive experiences of other SMBs with your product or service, and the favorable light you can shine on your customers, can greatly enhance the effectiveness of your content in driving sales and deepening customer relationships.

 Get insights and tips for marketing to small and midsize businesses from the people who speak SMB.